Rockefeller Wildlife Refuge

 Activities and Amenities

-Trapping: No hunting is allowed on the refuge, but some regulated trapping is allowed for furbearers that could potentially damage the marsh if their populations are not controlled.
-Some alligator harvest is allowed as well.
+Trapping: No hunting is allowed on the refuge, but some regulated trapping is allowed for furbearers and alligators.
+The furbearer harvest is targeted at nutria and muskrat, which could potentially damage the marsh if their populations are not controlled.
+Alligators are harvested annually in areas of the refuge with high public use to reduce human conflict with alligators.

 Education and research: College classes, other student groups, conservation organizations, governmental agencies, and graduate students may use the refuge’s lodging and laboratory facilities for education and research on wildlife conservation.